hoehermann/purple-gowhatsapp/README.md

 * There is an "away" state.

-Missing features which are presend in the non-multi-device vesion:
+Missing features which are presend in the go-whatsapp version:

 * Error handling (currently logged to console only).
 * Sending files.